Solo Travel in Peru

 Accommodation in Peru

 If you are backpacking Peru, you’ll find plenty of basic accommodation including hostels to meet like-minded others.
 There are guest houses and home stays for those looking to stay with locals instead of fellow travellers.
-You’ll also find Peruvian guesthouses, jungle and eco lodges and the more luxurious hotels.
-You can even camp!
+You’ll also find Peruvian guesthouses, jungle and eco lodges and the more luxurious hotels on Booking.com.
+You can even camp if you are feeling adventurous.

 We love this boutique hotel with its friendly staff.
 Not only is it exceptionally clean and chic but it is close to the fayre to pick up an artisan souvenir.
 Prices from £53 p/n.
 Find out more…